hashgraph/hedera-nft-minter/README.md

 1. **HomePage** Component : This component includes whole *MinterWizard* used to process minting.
 The ``handleFormSubmit`` method contains all procedures used for minting an NFT.

-2. **MyNFTCollection** Component: This Component displays the listed NFTs of the connected user of the selected customer.
+2. **MyNFTCollection** Component: This Component displays the listed NFTs of the connected user.
 This Component gets its data from a JSON file in the assets folder as well.
 This Component is the Child Component of the *Customers* Component

 #### Services (*src/services*)
 ##### HTS